At half past eight we let the moorings go and sailed out of Marina Villasimius.

-Our failure not to notice them was explained by the skipper by the fact that they had been at the Racing Tour 19 center.
+That we hadn't noticed them was explained by the skipper by the fact that they had been at the Racing Tour 19 center.
 The crew consisted of the skipper, his wife and their cat.
 We agreed to call each other every two hours after dark.
-Nice with companionship, not least when the mobile coverage ceased shortly after,
+Nice with companionship, not least when the mobile coverage soon after ceased.

-In the middle of the afternoon we saw dolphins at the aft.
-The huge flock caught up with us quickly.
-Some continued to jump high into the air, others swam under Heron and out to the bow.
+In the middle of the afternoon we saw dolphins jumping on the aft.
+It was a big flock.
+It quickly caught us.
+Some of the dolphins continued to jump high up in the air near us, others swam under Heron and out to the bow.
 So close they could come without touching.
 It seemed like they were playing and having fun.

 The flock disappeared as suddenly as it had come.
-A little later came another playful flock and entertained the grateful audience on Heron.
+A little later came another great playful flock and entertained their gratefull audience at Heron.

 "Something's in the water," Pia warned, adding "at two o'clock" as she pointed to what looked like a brown cardboard box.

-When we got close, we saw that the cardboard box was a sea turtle that swam lazily in the surface without noticing our presence.
+When we got close, we saw that the cardboard box was a sea turtle.
+It swam lazily in the surface without noticing our presence.
 Later, several appeared.
-Eventually, so often, neither the watch nor the free watch bothered to mention it.
+Eventually, so often, neither the watch nor the free watch mentioned it.

-The wind moved more to the southeast and weakned.
-Now the wind was almost straight against us.
-We pulled in the mainsail and now used only for engine.
+The wind turned south-east and got lighter.
+Now it was almost straight against us.
+We pulled in the mainsail and were now only motoring.

-In the aft the sun began to sink and turner red as it sunk down on the horizon.
+The sun began to sink and became red when it dived into the heating ice on the horizon.
 The first star appeared in the twilight sky.
-More was lit and when the sky was completely black, it was filled with shining stars and planets.
+More turned up, and when the sky was completely black, it was filled with shining stars and planets.

 "We see your lights clearly" it sounded in the VHF from Morgana at night's first check call.
 We replied that Morgana's light was also clear to us,

-«What is the white light we can see in the sky to the starboard?
+«What is the white light we can see in the sky on our starboard?
 Is it Tunis?
 "We asked at the night's next check call.

 "I havn't thought about it, but it may well be so" sounded the receipt.

-The moon was not yet up.
-We felt small, insignificant, but in a strange way safe as we sailed under the sky, where shooting stars occasionally crossed the shining stars and planets.
+The moon had not yet arrived.
+We felt small and insignificant.
+In a weird way, we also felt safe under the sky, where shooting stars occasionally stroked the luminous stars and planets.

 The moon emerged just over midnight.
 It lit up well.
 Now we could again sense the horizon.
 What we had long thought of was a lantern from a ship or aircraft turned out to be a planet in the sky above us.

-"There is morild" said Lars on one of his watches.
-Morild is a light phenomenon that occurs in saltwater with special algae types.
-Algae, for whatever reason, reacts to emitting a flash of light when disturbed by a break in the sea surface.
-The morild lasted most of the night and everyone saw the fairytale flashes of light when Heron broke the water surface or there were ripples on the sea surface.
+"There is morild " said Lars on one of his watches.
+Morild is a light phenomenon that occurs in saline with special algae types.
+Unknown for what reason the algae reacts to emitting a flash of light when disturbed by a break in the sea surface.
+The morild lasted most of the night.
+Everyone saw the fairytale flashes of light when Heron broke the water surface or there were ripples on the sea surface.

 It was about to be late at night.
 It was damp and cold.
-For the first time on the trip there were several vessels on the AIS.
-Just around five o’clock , it began to glow in the east.
-Daylight slowly, but surely replaced the darkness.
+Several vessels appeared on the AIS.
+Just over five, it began to glow in the east.
+Daylight slowly but surely replaced the darknes.

-Suddenly, the outlines of the outermost islands in the Egadi archipelago appeared.
-When the sun had come up, the whole archipelago appeared and behind it we could see Sicily.
+Suddenly, the outlines of the outermost islands in the Aegadi archipelago appeared.
+When the sun was up, we could see all the islands and behind them Sicily.

-We were directed to a berth.
-When Heron was well moored, Pia opened a bottle of Proseco and we cheered on a well-finished crossing
+When Heron was well moored, Pia opened a bottle of Proseco and we cheered on a well done crossing

 … And write a greeting (it is more welcome than you think)